|Tweet|| ||Contact||Follow @chrischantrill|

 Chart 2.04: Total Spending Details

-Total government spending in the United States, including federal, state, and local governments, is expected to total $6.30 trillion in 2014.
+Total government spending in the United States, including federal, state, and local governments, is expected to total $6.66 trillion in 2016.
 The total features five major functions.
-Of the total spending, health care takes a 20 percent share, pensions a 19 percent share, education a 16 percent share, and defense a 13 percent share.
-Welfare, the fifth largest function, takes an 8 percent share of spending.
-All other functions, including interest on the debt, take only 24 percent of spending.
+Of the total spending, health care takes a 22 percent share, pensions a 19 percent share, education a 15 percent share, defense a 12 percent share, and welfare (apart from health care) a 7 percent share.
+All other functions, including interest on the debt, take 24 percent of spending.

 Chart 2.05: Federal Spending Details

-Federal spending is budgeted at $3.65 trillion for FY 2014, and includes four major functions.
-Health care, principally Medicare and Medicaid, takes a 27 percent share; defense, including foreign policy, veterans, and foreign aid, is 22 percent of spending; pensions, principally Social Security, take a 25 percent share; and welfare takes 11 percent of spending.
-All other spending, including interest on the national debt, takes 15 percent of federal spending.
+Federal spending is budgeted at $3.95 trillion for FY 2016, and includes four major functions.
+Health care, principally Medicare and Medicaid, takes a 28 percent share; pensions, principally Social Security, take a 25 percent share; defense, including foreign policy, veterans, and foreign aid, is 21 percent of spending; and welfare takes 10 percent of spending.
+All other spending, including interest on the national debt, takes 16 percent of federal spending.